DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 still overwrite a record with a different person as we don't revalidate.

-User can change ECT email.
+SIT can change ECT email.

 -   ECT must not have completed induction and must not have left the school for the SIT to be able to change email.
 There is an option